 These exams must be done by a neuropsychologist who is a licensed clinical psychologist i.e. a health care provider.
 Rule 4:10 requires such.
 The exams are a number of tests.
 They may be given orally by the examiner.
 Some are computer based.
 They are to measure how the patient performs a number of tasks.
 Also they test memory and math ability.
-Furthermore they test personality and other factors.
+They test personality and other factors.
 The examiner is to put together all of the info and opine as to any impairment and the degree.
 Cross-examining these experts is addressed on another post.

 A neuropsychologist has a doctorate in clinical psychology.
 Most of them have completed a specific post-doctoral training course in neuropsychology.